oeyoews/star-list/README.md

 *   [bitegw/obsidian-pomodoro-widget](https://github.com/bitegw/obsidian-pomodoro-widget) - A plugin for ObsidianMD that adds a pomodoro timer widget.
 Get it from the Community plugins tab.
 *   [olvidalo/obsidian-chord-sheets](https://github.com/olvidalo/obsidian-chord-sheets) - Work with chord sheets (chords over lyrics or inline in brackets) in Obsidian: Chord diagrams for guitar, ukulele and mandolin, transpose, autoscroll and more.
 Works in Live Preview and reading mode.
 *   [smastrom/notivue](https://github.com/smastrom/notivue) - 🔔 Powerful toast notification system for Vue and Nuxt.
-*   [vuejs/core](https://github.com/vuejs/core) - 🖖 Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 *   [mostafazke/ng-whiteboard](https://github.com/mostafazke/ng-whiteboard) - angular whiteboard component
 *   [jerrywu001/vue3-toastify](https://github.com/jerrywu001/vue3-toastify) - 🎉 Vue3-Toastify allows you to add notifications to your app with ease.
 *   [sjwall/mdx-mermaid](https://github.com/sjwall/mdx-mermaid) - Plug and play Mermaid in MDX